hcientist/OnlinePythonTutor/v5-unity/README.txt

 4.)
 Run "tsd install" in this directory to install TypeScript definition files

 5.)
-Bottle.py for the local webserver
+Instal bottle.py to run the local webserver (I suppose we could use node too, but oh wells!)

   sudo pip install bottle

 6.)
 Follow ../tests/frontend-regression-tests/README.txt to install
     dependencies for visual regression testing

 ======
-Older notes:
+Older (possibly-outdated) notes from mid-2016:

 Requires these global installations:
 - Node.js / npm